flame-engine/flame/doc/tutorials/space_shooter/step_4.md

 Remember, the shooting behavior will be adding bullets through time intervals when the player is dragging the starship.

-We could very likely implement the time interval code and the spawning manually, but Flame provides a component out of the box for that, the `SpawnComponent`, so let's take advantage of it:
+We could implement the time interval code and the spawning manually, but Flame provides a component out of the box for that, the `SpawnComponent`, so let's take advantage of it: